Deptford Wharf: Railways

-The ordnance survey map for 1894/5 shows a dockyard branch North to the granary on Greenland Dock, and the 1913 map shows a branch added South running along the centre of Grove Street to the HM Victualling Yard, Deptford opposite Junction Road (which had its own internal tramway), and to the adjacent Foreign Cattle Market (under an act of 1869 imported live cattle had to be slaughtered at the port to prevent cattle diseases being brought into the country).
+The ordnance survey map for 1894/5 shows a dockyard branch North to the granary on Greenland Dock, and the 1913 map shows a branch added South running along the centre of Grove Street to the HM Victualling Yard, Deptford opposite Junction Road (which had its own internal tramway), and to the adjacent Foreign Cattle Market (under the Contagious Diseases (Animals) Act 1869 (32 & 33 Vict. c.
+70) imported live cattle had to be slaughtered at the port to prevent cattle diseases being brought into the country).
 The Grove Street rail link was planned in 1871 (when the cattle market opened), but was not built until 1899.
-It was owned by London Corporation, and was referred to as the Grove Street Light Railway in an application in 1902 to widen the gap between rail and check rail.
+It was owned by the Corporation of London, and was referred to as the Grove Street Light Railway in an application in 1902 to widen the gap between rail and check rail.
 Several photos exist of the unusual sight of a steam locomotive (LB&SCR D1 class) and wagons travelling down the middle of this residential street.
 The import of live cattle dropped dramatically in 1912 due to changes in the law, and in 1914 the foreign cattle market with its 23 acres and 360 yards of river side wharves and jetties, and its rail link, was sold back to the War Office (the site was originally part of the Navy Victualling yard).

 The dock included two berths for colliers of up to 2500 tons capacity, and coal from Newcastle upon Tyne was regularly unloaded and moved by rail to the gas works at Waddon Marsh (and other smaller gas making facilities).
 Other goods were transferred to and from New Cross Marshalling yard before despatch around the country.